 Lara Proni, Shine on the Green, Newington Green, London

-Lara says if your hair is losing its colour you basically have three choices:
+Lara says if your hair is losing its color you basically have three choices:

 - Leave it as it is and embrace the grey

-- Get highlights to lift your natural colour and disguise any grey
+- Get highlights to lift your natural color and disguise any grey

-Lara always starts by asking colouring clients how often they are willing to come back to the salon.
-If they are not willing to come so often, highlights can keep you going for longer than a full head of colour.
+Lara always starts by asking coloring clients how often they are willing to come back to the salon.
+If they are not willing to come so often, highlights can keep you going for longer than a full head of color.